TumeloMogano/tumelomogano/README.md

 ### 🚀 About Me
 - 🌱 I’m currently learning **React, ExpressJS**
+- 📝 Currently completing studies at the Univ of Pretoria
 - 💡 Passionate about solving real-world problems with technology
 - 📫 Reach me at **ramalau.mogano1@gmail.com**